 Accessing our page from home or work?
-You can log into almost all of the databases listed below from outside the library using your library barcode number.
+You can log into almost all of the databases listed below from outside the library using your Sewickley library barcode number.
 If you don’t have a library card, you can register for one online.
-You will need to obtain a physical card from the library to access eResources from home.
+You will need to obtain a physical card from the Sewickley Public Library to access the eResources below from home.

 AtoZdatabases: Search Jobs, Businesses or Mailing Lists

 The Premier Job Search, Reference, and Mailing List Database.
 The database includes 2.3 million job listings, 30 million business & executive profiles, 1.1 million healthcare professionals, and much more.
 Ideal for sales leads, mailing lists, market research, employment opportunities, finding friends and relatives, and much more!